 Projects per year

-She is currently the sole and chief investigator of an ARC Discovery Project entitled ‘Gender after Conflict’ (end 2019).
+She was recently the sole and chief investigator of an ARC Discovery Project entitled ‘Gender after Conflict’ (ending December 2019).
 She is a co-Chief Investigator (with Sara Davies, Nicole George and Jacqui True) on the ARC Linkage Project ‘Towards Inclusive Peace: Monitoring the Gender Provisions in Peace Settlements’ with partner organization the Department of Foreign Affairs and Trade (DFAT).
 She is the World YWCA’s Partner Researcher (with Lesley Pruitt) on the DFAT funded project ‘Mobilising Young Women’s Leadership in the Asia Pacific’ which works across nine countries in the region.
-She is also the lead researcher on a partnership with Plan International on a research series entitled 'Adolescent Girls in Crisis' which has conducted research with adolescent girls in four sites around the world.
+She is also the lead researcher on a partnership with Plan International on a research series entitled 'Adolescent Girls in Crisis' which has conducted research with adolescent girls in conflict-affected sites around the world.

-Katrina is associate editor of the International feminist Journal of Politics and on the editorial board for the Australian Journal of Political Science, the Australian Journal of Politics and History and Politics and Gender.
+She is currently an associate editor of the International feminist Journal of Politics and on the editorial board for the Australian Journal of Political Science, the Australian Journal of Politics and History, the Australian Journal of International Affairs and Politics and Gender.

-As a trained International Relations scholar with a background in diplomatic history, Katrina’s areas of research expertise intersect peace and conflict analysis, critical security studies, international relations theory, and gender studies.
+As a trained Politics and International Relations scholar with a background in diplomatic history, Katrina’s areas of research expertise intersect gender studies, women's participation and leadership, and peace and conflict analysis.
 These research areas intersect in the following ways: